 As with most things that have to do with your reproductive and sexual health, you’re better safe than sorry.
 Unless you are absolutely certain that the blood you noticed after your most recent romp between the sheets was really your period, you should mention it to your gynecologist or healthcare provider—ASAP.

-If possible, take note of the amount of blood, what day of your cycle you were on, and where the blood seemed to be coming from.
-Try to relay as much detail as possible, for example, if you’re bleeding after sex with no pain or if it is painful during or after intercourse.
-Your provider will likely perform a pelvic exam and may recommend additional testing (for example, a Pap smear, sexually transmitted infection or STI screen, or biopsy) to check for underlying conditions.
-3
+If possible, take note of the amount of blood, what day of your menstrual cycle you were on, and where the blood seemed to be coming from.
+Try to relay as much detail as possible, for example, if you bleed after sex with no pain or if it is painful during or after intercourse.
+Your provider will likely perform a physical exam such as a pelvic exam and may recommend additional testing (for example, a Pap smear, sexually transmitted infection or STI screen, or biopsy) to check for underlying conditions.3

 Other symptoms to look out for include:

 The only time you’re off the hook for that chat with your doctor?
-If you’re 100% sure the bleeding was due to your period or if it was your very first time having penetrative sex, you can skip it (for now).
+If you’re 100% sure it was your period or if it was your very first time having penetrative sex, you can skip it (for now).
 In those cases, do keep an eye out for unexplained bleeding the next time you have sex, and if it happens, you know what to do.

 Bleeding during sex vs. postcoital bleeding: Does the timing matter?